teleprint-me/sdl-examples/docs/building.md

 ```sh
 cmake --build build -j 8
 ```

+This command compiles the code using 8 parallel jobs (you can adjust the number based on your CPU cores).

 Note that we specify the build directory so that `cmake` can discover the generated directives.